Whether you are a teacher, teacher aide, SENCO, RTLB or Learning Support Coordinator, we're here to help.

 SPELD NZ Assessors hold an NZCER C Grade and have successfully completed the SPELD NZ assessor training course.
 Our assessors use the Woodcock-Johnson assessment tool.
 This is an internationally recognised, Australasian normed, assessment battery of cognitive & educational achievement.
 These assessments are accepted by NZQA for Special Assessment Conditions for NCEA examinations.

-All SPELD NZ teachers have completed our Level 5 NZQA-approved Certificate Course in Specific Learning Disabilities.
-They are fully qualified school teachers with classroom experience.
+All SPELD NZ Teachers have completed our Level 5 NZQA-approved Certificate Course in Specific Learning Disabilities.
+They are fully qualified teachers with classroom experience.

 - multisensory approaches